jamestripp/qstep-sql/2_SQwhat/README.md

 TABLE world_indicators;
 ```

-Or save the output of a query into a new table.
+or save the output of a query into a new table.

 ```sql
 CREATE TABLE country_labor AS